Pongpanut/dialogflow-visualisation/README.md

 ## Getting Started

-Dialogflow platform provide service to create chatbot with a few click.
-You can build a conversation logic by create an intent, set a training phase and set a reponse to what ever you want then the bot will reply what you want. but to make a conversation in real life it not only question and answer.
-You need to consider the context of converstion aswell To make conversation more smooth you have to create conversation flow by define input/output context but let imagine if you have a hundread of intent with fully relationship It will be exhausted task
+Dialogflow platform provide service to create chatbot in a few click.
+You can build a conversation logic by create an intent, define a training phase and define a reponse to what ever you want the bot to reply. but the conversation in real life it not only question and answer.
+We need to consider the context of converstion aswell.
+To make conversation more smooth you have to create conversation flow by define input/output context but let imagine if you have a hundread of intent with fully relationship It will be exhausted task to understand how the conversation flow is

 ### Prerequisites